 Is Replit secure for enterprise use?

-Replit is not secure for enterprise use cases with strict requirements, since projects run in a multi-tenant cloud environment that may not meet compliance standards for regulated industries.
+Replit is not secure for enterprise use cases with strict requirements, since projects run in a multi-tenant cloud environment.
+Organizations with strict compliance or data residency requirements may need more controlled deployment options.

 What’s the best Replit alternative?